Make Application Season Less Stressful with These 5 Tips

 Applying to colleges can be overwhelming and stressful, but you can help make the process easier for yourself as well.

-• Start early and get organised.
+• Start early and get organized.
 Don’t over-extend yourself by applying to too many schools.

 • Keep in mind that you can typically reuse letters of recommendation and essays.